medvision-io/docs/content/pages/v0.3/adding-new-server-to-app/managing-servers-in-viewer.md

 ## Adding new server to the viewer.

 > This guide assumes you already have a server that is available and secured with TSL.
-If you don't please follow the instructions to [Setup your Local PACS server](/latest/setting-up-local-pacs).
+If you don't please follow the instructions to [Setup your Local PACS server](/latest/setting-up-local-pacs) or [Setup PACS with JWT](/latest/setting-up-local-pacs-with-jwt).

 When the list is not complete, and you want to add your server to it just click the `Create New Server` button (bottom left of the page).
 That should create empty form for you to edit: